antsa-alec/antsa-landing-page/README.md

 ### First Login

 1. Navigate to: http://localhost:5173/admin
-2. Login with default credentials (admin/admin123)
+2. Login with your admin credentials
 3. **Immediately change password** in Settings!

 ### Managing Content